25 DIY Christmas Decorations Anyone Can Make

 Get ready to deck your halls with these simple holiday crafts—and get the whole family involved in the Christmas festivities.

 There’s nothing like holiday crafting to get you into the Christmas spirit.
 Plus, it’s a great way to spend time with the family and save money on holiday decor.
 But what if you’re the least crafty person on the planet?
 Don’t worry!
 These DIY Christmas decorations are easy enough for anyone to make.
 (Yes, even you—we promise.)
 Many of them are also made from upcycled and natural elements, adding an environmentally friendly spin to the season.
-So, brew some hot cocoa, turn on the holiday tunes, and spend a day making these festive crafts and decking your halls in all sorts of wonderful ways!
+So, brew some hot cocoa, turn on the holiday tunes, and discover how to make DIY Christmas decorations from scratch!

 Cupcake Wrapper Garland